reagro/web/source/fundamentals/when/index.rst

 When?
 =====

-When are the key stages in crop development: planting, flowering, and harvest.
-We show existing datasources and methods to estimate these events.
+It is often important to know the timing of key stages in crop development: planting, flowering, and harvest.
+In this chapter we show existing databases and methods to estimate these events.

 Crop calendars